untitaker/awesome-mastodon/README.md

 ### Tools

 * [FakeRelay](https://github.com/g3rv4/FakeRelay) - tool for Mastodon admins to load statuses from other instances into their own instance
+* [RelayList](https://relaylist.com) - A list of relays that can be added to a Mastodon, Misskey, or Pleroma server.

 ### Guides